What Is Palliative Rehabilitation

 Despite significant progress in understanding the benefits of early integration of palliative care with disease management, many people living with a chronic, life-threatening illness do not have access to palliative care or receive it only in the latter stages of their illness.

 Approximately half of all admissions to palliative care units result in the patient going home or to family.
-Palliative rehabilitation increases the possibility of the patient returning home with the greatest functional independence possible, and it provides a support structure to help patients live as creatively and actively as possible until death.
-Unfortunately, not all palliative care units provide rehabilitative therapy to their patients.
+Palliative rehabilitation increases the possibility of the patient returning home with the greatest functional independence possible.

 Although it may appear contradictory, physical therapy and other forms of rehabilitation can be a vital aspects of hospice care.
 People with the severe disease tend to have progressive levels of debility.
 This includes significant functional loss, greater reliance on family for daily activities, and mobility limits.
-In turn, progressive debility contributes to a number of issues with the quality of life, and quality of life is a fundamental concern of hospice.

 The Consequences of Progressive Dementia in Hospice